Frankcarvajal/config/Extras/Other/Notion.md

 # 📝 Notion

-Best Note taking / organization of notes for Mobile + Desktop outside of Google Calendar.
+Best Note taking / organization of notes for Mobile + Desktop.

 The company may have Confluence, Bootcamp, Google Drive, or Dropbox for sharing company specific notes, but those are private to the company.